ckiggundu/ckiggundu/README.md

 <!-- TODO: Add more profiles to the badges -->

-- 🔭 I’m currently working at new mobile app project
+- 🔭 I’m currently working on a mobile application concept that was presented for my Final year of University.
 - :computer: Most used line of code `flutter run`
-- 🤔 I’m looking for help with Outstanding app ideas.
+- 🤔 I’m interested in security oriented application ideas.
 - 📫 How to reach me: kiggunduclark@gmail.com.
 - 😄 Pronouns: Clark, Kiggundu.
 - ⚡ Fun fact: I enjoy working on 3D models.